Henry Cejudo: Ultimate Fighting Championship

-Double Champion
+Flyweight champion

-Two years after challenging for the Flyweight title, Cejudo faced Demetrious Johnson in a rematch for UFC Flyweight Championship title in the co-main event at UFC 227 on August 4, 2018.
-Cejudo went on to win the back-and-forth fight via split decision to become the UFC's second Flyweight champion and first Olympic gold medalist to capture UFC gold.
+Two years after challenging for the UFC Flyweight title, Henry Cejudo rematched with Johnson in the co-main event at UFC 227 on August 4, 2018.
+Cejudo went on to win the back-and-forth fight via split decision to become the second UFC Flyweight Champion and first Olympic gold medalist to win a UFC division championship.
 This fight earned him the Fight of the Night award.
 13 of 25 media outlets scored the bout in favor of Cejudo, while 12 scored it for Johnson.

 In November 2018, Cejudo revealed that he had signed a six-fight contract with UFC.

 In the first defense of his UFC Flyweight Championship, Cejudo was initially scheduled to face UFC Bantamweight champion T.J.
 Dillashaw on January 26, 2019, at UFC 233.
 However, after that pay-per-view event was canceled, the fight was moved a week earlier to headline UFC Fight Night 143 on January 19, 2019.
 It was the first title fight to showcase the new UFC legacy belt.
 Cejudo won the fight via TKO just 32 seconds into the first round to retain his title.
 The win also earned Cejudo his second Performance of the Night bonus award.
-On 9 April 2019, USADA announced that Dillashaw had tested positive for EPO in pre and post-fight screenings and had been suspended for two years.

-Cejudo faced Marlon Moraes on June 8, 2019 at UFC 238 for the vacant UFC Bantamweight Championship.
-He won the fight via TKO in the third round.
-This win made Cejudo the fourth fighter to hold championships simultaneously in two weight divisions in UFC, and earned him the Performance of the Night award.
-Cejudo became inactive until 2020 due to a shoulder injury.

-In December 2019, Cejudo agreed to relinquish the UFC Flyweight title in order to focus on the bantamweight division.